getodk/docs/odkx-src/sync-endpoint-user-instructions.rst

    .. note::

      A user needs to be assigned one of the roles in addition to any other group of your choosing.
-These roles are available as groups 500 (Row owner), 501 (Group read only), 502 (Group modify), 503 (Group privileged).
+These roles are available as groups 500 (SITE_ADMIN), 501 (ADMINISTER_TABLES), 502 (SUPER_USER_TABLES), 503 (SYNCHRONIZE_TABLES).

   6. Assign users to groups with :ref:`these instructions <sync-endpoint-ldap-assign>`.